HeeebsInc/AngiogramBlockageDetection/README.md

 - **_Dilation_** (`cv2.dilate()`) Is the process of that increases the bright regions of the image.
 The process of dilation is as follows

 1) Create a kernel and scan the image with that kernel
-2) Within each overlapping block of the kernel and the original image, we replace the center pixel with that maximum value.
+2) Within each overlapping block of the kernel and the original image, we replace the center pixel with the maximum value found in that block.
 3) If more than one iteration is passed, then you repeat this process for the remaining iterations.
 The more iterations you pass, the brighter the image will get.

 - As shown in the image below, performing dilation with `iterations = 2` on this image decreased the minimum distance between each contour point, allowing for better blockage estimation in the final step.